NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 ### Why is it based on Docker in the cloud?

-The combination of [Terraform](https://www.terraform.io/), [Docker Machine](https://docs.docker.com/machine/overview/), [Docker Compose](https://docs.docker.com/compose/) and Docker supports many different deployment targets while minimizing the maintenance effort per component.
+The combination of [Terraform](https://www.terraform.io/), [Docker Machine](https://docs.docker.com/machine/overview/), [Docker Compose](https://docs.docker.com/compose/) and [Docker](https://www.docker.com/) supports many different deployment targets while minimizing the maintenance effort per component.
 The templates have been deliberately structured such that the cloud and Docker parts are separated.
-Deployment can be done with Docker alone or with Docker in the cloud, potentially also to targets such as the [GitHub Actions with Docker Compose](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/#fast-ci-cd-for-any-os-any-language-and-any-cloud) or Kubernetes (e.g. on [Digital Ocean](https://www.digitalocean.com/products/kubernetes/) or [AWS](https://aws.amazon.com/kubernetes/)).
+Deployment can be done with Docker locally or with Docker in the cloud, potentially also to targets such as [GitHub Actions with Docker Compose](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/#fast-ci-cd-for-any-os-any-language-and-any-cloud) or Kubernetes (e.g. on [Digital Ocean](https://www.digitalocean.com/products/kubernetes/) or [AWS](https://aws.amazon.com/kubernetes/)).
 Only the infrastructure parts such as the VM, DNS and cloud firewall, are cloud specific, the Docker core can run anywhere.
 With this structure it should be relatively easily to add support for other Terraform providers too.

 The beauty of Terraform is the huge number of deployment targets that it supports, its declarative plain text templates which can be version controlled and easily diffed, the "one click" deployment and the readable preview of what will be deployed.

 The beauty of Docker is the ability to use the same core to run on those many different deployment targets, the flexibility it gives you to compose the deployment such that containers share a host or have their own hosts or something in the middle and the collection of applications that are already available as Docker containers (e.g. nginx, rsyncd, Routinator, RPKI Validator 3, etc).

-By using a VM with a public IP address and associated DNS A/AAAA records the framework is able to obtain a Lets Encrypt HTTPS certificate for NGINX such that Krill clients can trust the HTTPS certificate presented to them, while using NGINX to shield Krill from the Internet.
-A VM also offers the potential to scale beyond the capabilities of a CI only platform such as GitHub Actions (where for example the deployment environment is currently limited to [2-core with 7 GiB RAM](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources)) which could be useful given that some RP tools require a lot of memory (e.g. [RIPE NCC RPKI Validator 3](https://github.com/RIPE-NCC/rpki-validator-3) requires a minimum of 1 GiB RAM by default just for itself, and larger numbers of certificate authorities and ROAs will increase the resources required by Krill).
+To avoid the need for a public IP address and associated DNS A/AAAA records in order to obtain a real HTTPS certificate (e.g. from Lets Encrypt) for NGINX such that Krill clients can trust the HTTPS certificate presented to them, we instead use our own Certificate Authority to issue a TLS certificate and install the CA root cert in the certificate trust store of each Docker container.
+We can optionally run in a cloud VM thereby supporting the potential to scale beyond the capabilities of a CI only platform such as GitHub Actions (where for example the deployment environment is currently limited to [2-core with 7 GiB RAM](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources)) which could be useful given that some RP tools require a lot of memory (e.g. [RIPE NCC RPKI Validator 3](https://github.com/RIPE-NCC/rpki-validator-3) requires a minimum of 1 GiB RAM by default just for itself, and larger numbers of certificate authorities and ROAs will increase the resources required by Krill).

 Currently all clients are deployed as containers on the same host VM as Krill itself but the architecture supports splitting the containers out across multiple hosts.
 However some changes would be required to actually deploy using Docker Swarm or Kubernetes (for example) for such a scenario.

-Conversely, except for the real HTTPS certificate requiring routing from the Internet to NGINX by registered name, it should in theory be possible to omit the public cloud layer and use the Docker Compose layer directly with GitHub Actions, however this has not been tested.

 ## Integration with Krill @ GitHub